 The visit was not without conflict, and not without sadness.
 But for me, there was much discovery and happiness too.
 Dancing Rabbit really created a space to work through those things in a way that felt safe and productive.
 There is something special happening there.

 Dancing Rabbit has sparked a lot of serious reflection in my life, and the women’s visitor program was a shifting point for me.
 I’ve made several lifestyle changes since my visit, started practicing deeper acceptance of who I am, and I’m grateful to have gained a few really close friends from it.
 I’ve been able to visit with three of them since then, and of course we climbed trees and mountains like the free spirits we are.

 I will admit as a penny-pincher and nonprofit employee, I was hesitant at first to pay for the visitor program, but now I know that the value far exceeds the price.
 If you aren’t already signed up to go, I encourage you to think about attending a women’s visitor program.
 Whatever you’re looking for right now in your life—answers to questions, inspiration, a digital detox, catharsis—you just might find it at Dancing Rabbit.
 (Except for husband-chiefs and teenage brides, none of those there).

 And if you find a cardboard cutout of a blonde girl in a tie dye dress while you’re there, that’s yours truly, and I salute you from afar.

 Happy Trails and Discoveries!

-Ash is a Midwestern native, raised in a small but mighty town of 400: Roberts, Illinois.
-She is currently a St. Louis city-dweller whose goals over this next year are to play more electric guitar, build a tiny house, and hitchhike at least once (or twice) more.
+Ash is a Midwestern native from Roberts, IL (pop.
+400).
+She is currently a St. Louis city-dweller, whose goals over this next year are to play more electric guitar, build a tiny house, and hitchhike at least once (or twice) more.

 This year’s women-only visitor session is happening Sept 3-17, 2017!
 Take a step toward your own powerful experience in the company of other community-minded women by clicking here to find out more and apply now!